-Your child will be shown what will happen.
+We will show your child what will happen.
 Electrodes (referred to as buttons, with wires) are placed on areas of the child's head with cream, after cleaning each area with a cotton tip.

-The child is asked to lie very still with his / her eyes closed and told to try to relax.
 The electrodes pick up signals about how the brain is working.
-These messages are sent to a computer which records the activity.
+These messages are sent to a computer, which records the activity.

 During part of the test, the technologist flashes a bright light in front of the child for 10 seconds approximately nine different times.
-Some children will be asked to breathe deeply for 2-3 minutes during the test.
+We may ask your child to breathe deeply for 2-3 minutes during the test.